 Another reason the commands are important for us is that…

 That’s what many think they are.
-They say, “Ugh, the 10 commandments.
+They say, “Ugh, the ten commandments.
 Just bunch of things you can’t do.
-They’re just enslaving and restricting and make life miserable.
-Why didn’t God just save time and say ‘Don’t have fun, period.’
-Or ‘No happiness.'”
+They’re just enslaving and restricting and make life dull and very unexciting.
+Why didn’t God just save time and say, ‘Thou shall not have fun!’?”

 Those of you who have had kids, I suspect you have laid down some laws for them, like “Don’t eat anything that you pick up off the ground or stuck to the underside of a table.”
-Or I’ve had to tell my kids, “Don’t eat anything stuck underneath a church pew.
+Or I’ve even had to tell my kids, “Don’t eat anything stuck underneath a church pew.
 Don’t eat it!”
 Now, are you wanting your children to starve to death?
-No. You’re wanting your children to be nourished properly and not sick and grow up and live long healthy lives.
-You’ve probably told your kids, “Don’t pester one another, and definitely don’t hit one another.”
+No. You’re wanting your children to be nourished properly and not sick and gross other people out.
+You’ve probably told your kids, “Don’t tease each, and definitely don’t hit each other.”
 Are you hindering the free expression of these kids?
-No. You want them to have the kind of environment where they are safe, where they may grow up to know loving relationships, and can learn to deal with disagreements in a better way.
+No. You want them to have the kind of environment where they are safe, where they may grow up to know loving relationships, and learn to deal with disagreements in a better way.
 You want what’s best for them.

 God is a Father.
 We are his children.
 He has given us these commands because He loves us and He knows some things that we don’t.

 You read so much in the Proverbs about how to live a wise life, a life of joy and peace, and how to live a foolish life and destroy yourself.
 He explains the wise ultimately happiest life is when you do things God’s way; when you do things God’s way in your marriage, in raising your kids, with your money, in your business dealing, in your relationships, in handling conflict, do it God’s way and things will turn out best.
 For instance, people think sexual immorality is the path to pleasure and fulfillment.
 Solomon explains the path to the adulteress’ house is the path to emptiness, frustration, misery.
 He says if you take the path to her house you are like an ox going to the slaughter, it’s like a arrow has pierced your liver.
-You’re going to lose your life if you go down that path.
+You don’t know it yet, but it’s going to cost your life.

 So as someone has aptly said, “You don’t so much ‘break the commandments’ as you get broken on them.”
 When we defy God’s laws it is to our own harm.
 It’s like the law of gravity.
-You defy that one, you walk off a building, you might for a moment enjoy the ride down, but it won’t be worth it.
+You defy that one, you walk off a building, it’s not going to be in your best interest.

-And then just 2 more reasons real quick why the ten commandments are important to me.
+And then just two more reasons real quick why the ten commandments are important to me.